mfmarcoferrero/finfit/README.md

-# FinFit
+# Fin-Fit

-Welcome to FinFit, your personal financial trainer designed to evaluate and enhance your financial knowledge.
+Welcome to Fin-Fit, your personal financial trainer designed to evaluate and enhance your financial knowledge.
 Powered by the open-source Gemma LLM AI, FinFit is your go-to application for interactive and easy-to-understand content that will test your abilities to navigate the financial world across various domains.

-FinFit offers engaging and interactive content designed to enhance your understanding of financial concepts.
+Fin-Fit offers engaging and interactive content designed to enhance your understanding of financial concepts.
 Whether you're a novice or an expert, FinFit provides tailored learning experiences to suit your level of expertise.

-FinFit doesn't just stop at assessments.
+Fin-Fit doesn't just stop at assessments.
 It also provides personalized advice tailored to your specific financial situation.
-Whether you're a beginner looking to build a solid financial foundation or an experienced investor seeking advanced strategies, FinFit offers the guidance you need to make informed decisions.
+Whether you're a beginner looking to build a solid financial foundation or an experienced investor seeking advanced strategies, Fin-Fit offers the guidance you need to make informed decisions.

-As you progress through FinFit's modules and assessments, the AI-powered platform adapts to your learning style and preferences.
+As you progress through Fin-Fit's modules and assessments, the AI-powered platform adapts to your learning style and preferences.
 This ensures that you're continuously improving your financial knowledge and skills.

 ## System Design